• Skip to primary navigation

 How to proof sourdough

-4. Check the proof of your dough at the short end of the time range to determine whether it is just right and ready to bake or is underproofed and needs more time.
+- Check your dough at the short end of the time range to see if it’s ready to bake or if it needs more time to proof.

 4 signs your dough is proofed and ready to bake